stanete/stanete.github.io/_posts/2020-06-22-feedback-canvas.md

 ### Give a score for each feedback category

 It takes around 5 minutes and its purpose is to compare how you perceive yourself with how others perceive you.
 The activity is very similar to a [Planning Poker](https://es.wikipedia.org/wiki/Planning_poker).
+Disclarimer.
 I'm just using Planning Poker as an example, please don't use it as a real tool in your day to day.
+Please.
+Please.

 Give a note from 1 to 5 for every feedback category.
 3 means **as expected**, 1 means **hugely over expected** and 5 means **hugely under expected**.
 It’s rare to have a 1 and its rare to have a 5.
 Yourself and your team vote privately at the same time and then share it with everybody to compare the results.